cisagov/ScubaGear/baselines/powerplatform.md

 13. Select **Next**-\> **Create Policy** to finish.

-#### MS.POWERPLATFORM.2.2v1 instructions:
+#### MS.POWERPLATFORM.2.2v1 Instructions
-1. Repeat steps 1 - 11 in the MS.POWERPLATFORM.2.1v1 instructions.
+1. Repeat steps 1 to 11 in the MS.POWERPLATFORM.2.1v1 instructions.

-2. At the **Scope** section for the default environment, select **Add multiple environments** and select the non-default environments you wish to enforce a DLP policy upon.
+2. At the **Scope** section for the default environment, select **Add multiple environments** and select the non-default environments where you wish to enforce a DLP policy upon.
 If you wish to apply the DLP policy for all environments including environments created in the future select **Add all environments**.

 4. Select **Next**-\> **Create Policy** to finish.